WellthCare

 3. Add costs after the deductible: Once you have spent up to your deductible on covered services, apply the co-insurance or copay amounts to the remaining expected services.

 For example: You expect $5,000 in medical spending (doctor visits, a minor procedure, and generic drugs) under a plan with a $2,500 deductible, 20% co-insurance, and a $5,000 out-of-pocket maximum.
-Your estimate would be: $2,500 (deductible) + 20% of the remaining $2,500 ($500) = $3,000 total out-of-pocket.
-If your spending were $30,000, you would hit the $5,000 maximum and pay no more.
+Your estimate: $2,500 (deductible) + 20% of the remaining $2,500 ($500) = $3,000 total out-of-pocket.
+If your spending were $30,000, you'd hit the $5,000 maximum and pay no more.

 Step 4: Account for the Employer's Role (Especially with WellthCare)